Does science take the back burner in your school?

 Now includes digital activities for use with Google slides, too!

 My Animals in Winter resource is just chock full of lessons and ideas to get your kids immersed in this science unit.
 Check it out in my TpT store here, or in my Tejeda’s Tots shop here.
-Sign up for my free newsletter and get a coupon for 20% off your first purchase in my Tejeda’s Tots shop!
-Grab the freebie below from my free resource library too!
+Use code totsvip20 for 20% off your entire first order in my Tejeda’s Tots shop only.